 At the signing of the agreement, County Governor Dr Wilber Otichillo noted that improving the working conditions of CHWs is part of his five-year agenda.

-“Today is a special day for the people of Vihiga as we welcome Living Goods to join hands with us in strengthening our community health system, where we face the biggest disease burden and where our impact will be most felt.
-I believe in the sustainability approach, and this co funding and co implementation approach is a sure way of managing our CHS,” remarked the Governor.
+“Today is a special day for the people of Vihiga as we welcome Living Goods to join hands with us in strengthening our community health system, where we face the biggest disease burden and where our impact will be most felt,” remarked the governor.
+He added: “I believe this co-funding and co-implementation approach is a sure way of managing our community health system sustainably.”

 The County Government will lead on training, procurement of essential commodities, allocation of appropriate human resources—CHWs and CHAs, among others—provision of mobile phones for CHWs plus maintenance and replacement where necessary.
 Living Goods will support program implementation through the co development of performance matrixes, impact evaluation and coaching and mentoring county teams.
 Additionally, we will provide tablets and data bundles to supervisors.
 The county will initially invest 58% of the program costs, rising to 71% over time.